-On fund financial statements, receivables and payables resulting from short-term interfund loans are classified as "interfund loan receivables/payables".
-Receivables and payables resulting from long-term interfund loans are classified as "loans receivable/payable".
+On fund financial statements, receivables and payables resulting from long-term interfund loans are classified as "loans receivable/payable".
 These amounts are eliminated in the governmental activities column on the statement of net assets.

 J. Compensated Absences

 Compensated absences of the District consist of vacation leave and sick leave liability to the extent that payments to the employee for these absences are attributable to services already rendered and are not contingent on a specific event that is outside the control of the District and the employee.